“Time is more valuable than money. You can get more money, but you cannot get more time.” ~ Jim Rohn.

-If you’re anything like me, you absolutely HATE queues.
-Sometimes I think travellers must enjoy lining up.
+If you’re anything like me, you absolutely HATE queues and prefer to buy tickets in advance.
+Sometimes I think those who don’t must enjoy lining up for tourist attractions.
 Maybe they’re the same people who camp out for days on end before the launch of the newest iPhone… Is it so they can brag about it on social media afterwards?
-Whatever the reason, for European attractions I don’t think I’ll ever understand why anyone would waste most of their day lining up to get in.
-Do they not know (or care) that it’s possible to buy tickets in advance that significantly reduce waiting time?
+I just don’t see the appeal!

-Many attractions give you the chance to buy tickets in advance online, which is usually a good idea.
-Here you’ll find more info on where you can pre-purchase tickets for some of the top European sights (I will add to this list over time).
-I’ve also included pricing, tips and things to keep in mind to help you make the most of your visit.
+Many attractions give you the chance to buy tickets in advance online, which is a wise idea.
+Here you’ll find more info on where you can pre-purchase tickets for the top 10 attractions in Europe.
+I’ve also included where to learn more on pricing, tips and things to keep in mind to help you make the most of your visit.

-In order to survive the chaos that can sometimes be European attractions I recommend buying tickets in advance for the following, listed in alphabetical order:
+In order to survive the utter chaos that can sometimes be European attractions I recommend pre-purchasing tickets for the below attractions.
+Read on for more!

-Keep in Mind: I’ve seen the queue waiting to get into this museum literally a kilometre long.
+I’ve seen the queue waiting to get into this museum literally a kilometre long.
 No joke.
 When I was able to walk straight in with my pre-purchased ticket I caught a few people looking at me as though I was a magical unicorn✨.
-No need to be envious, anyone can do it!
+No need to be envious, anyone can do it if you plan ahead!

 TIP: You can book a time slot two months in advance.
 Why waste all afternoon lining up?

 How to book Anne Frank House tickets in advance

 You can only pre-purchase Anne Frank House tickets from the Anne Frank Organisation.
 If you’re not familiar with Anne’s story and are interested in taking your Amsterdam trip to the next level before your visit to Anne’s house, there are some guided tours of the neighbourhood you can do to make the most of your experience.

 Anne Frank Guided Walking Tour